Scotland’s Les Misérables: A Survivor’s Memoir Confronts Power, Trafficking, and the Fight for a Nation’s Justice

 Yet her father did not stop.
 When he sought help from American authorities, he was told they were bound by diplomatic constraints and would only act if a trafficked child was located within U.S. jurisdiction.
 Because of longstanding alliances between the United States and the United Kingdom, international intervention was limited to protocol.

-Storytelling Through the Lens of Les Misérables
+Telling Her Story Through the Lens of Les Misérables

 The primary work of Scotland’s Les Miserables recounts Cameron’s trafficking, survival, rescue, and the political and structural failures that allowed the crimes to occur.
 The memoir traces the systems that targeted her, the individuals who intervened, and the broader national forces that shaped her fate.
 It explores themes of endurance, divine intervention, the fight for truth, and Scotland’s long struggle for justice and autonomy.